greshake/i3status-rust/README.md

 Very resourcefriendly and feature-rich replacement for i3status, written in pure Rust

 # About this project
-This is a WiP replacement for i3status, aiming to provide the most feature-complete and resource friendly implementation of the i3bar protocol availiable.
+This is a WiP replacement for i3status, aiming to provide the most feature-complete and resource friendly implementation of the i3bar protocol available.
 We are currently looking for help in implementing more Blocks.
 It supports:
 - flexibility through theming
 - icons (optional)
 - individual update intervals per block to reduce system calls